 Women describe the sensation of their water breaking as an obvious gush of fluid with or without a “popping” sensation.
 Or sometimes it is a slow leak that trickles out and only moistens your underwear.
 Even more perplexing is the fact that other body fluids such as urine, vaginal discharge, semen or even bath water can mimic the sensations of your water breaking.

 The time, the amount of fluid, the colour and the odour of the fluid are all important in assessing ruptured membranes.

-Amount: First, if you think your water broke take a minute to assess a few things.
+Amount: First, if you think your water broke take a minute to ask some questions.

 One of the hallmarks of ruptured membranes is that the flow of water is uncontrollable and will continue to leak despite your best Kegel attempt!
 If there is a gush or trickle of warm fluid that continues to leak when you move or change positions, it is most likely your amniotic fluid and your waters have broken.
 If you are not sure, make your way to the bathroom and put a fresh pad or panty liner on to collect fluid for further testing.
 Then lie down on your couch or bed to do a “pooling” test.
 If your waters have broken, amniotic fluid will collect and pool inside your vagina.
 Lie quietly for a half hour before getting up.
 The pooled fluid will escape as you stand and can be captured for further examination and testing.
 If your pad is dry it was most likely another source of wetness such as urine, vaginal discharge, semen or water.

 Odour: If your pad is wet, it still might not be your amniotic fluid.